 7. Talk while doing

 Some kids (especially boys) are more likely to open up while doing something they enjoy like eating ice cream, drawing, or building Lego.
-This is not the same as watching something on a screen.

 In saying this, it is also important to avoid asking challenging questions during transitions.
 It’s far more difficult to talk during transitions or while multitasking (e.g. walking out of the school into the carpark, getting in and out of the car, preparing lunch.)
 Instead, keep your questions thoughtful and simple during transitions, and save the more challenging questions for when you are home and settled.
 For example, you might greet you child with “I’m so happy to see you!
 I can’t wait to hear all about your day.”